Helzberg Diamonds Review (2023)

 It should be pretty clear that we do not recommend that you buy pre-set jewelry from Helzberg Diamonds due to the low quality of the diamonds that they use.
 And the “create your own” is no different and, in reality, also just pre-set jewelry.
 So the only option you have for selecting a lab-grown diamond yourself is if you are shopping for an engagement ring.

-That’s why we’ll focus primarily on their prices on loose diamonds in this part of the Helzberg Diamonds review, where we look closer at their prices.
+That’s why we’ll focus primarily on their prices of loose diamonds in this part of the Helzberg Diamonds review, where we look closer at their prices.

-We’ve already alluded to it when we assessed Helzberg Diamonds’s inventory of lab diamonds, and we noted that increasing the color grade to increase the selection came at a cost.
+We’ve already alluded to it when we assessed Helzberg Diamonds’ inventory of lab diamonds, and we noted that increasing the color grade to increase the selection came at a cost.

 In fact, all their diamonds come at a cost and a very high one at that.

 Note that all three use precisely the same grading institute, IGI, so while no diamonds are the same, they are comparable.
 We have no idea why and how Helzberg Diamonds is able to charge prices 3 times what others do.
-Even compared with overpriced Zales, this is shocking.
+Even compared with overpriced Zales and ridiculously expensive Kay’s, this is shocking.

 At this point, we really should end our Helzberg Diamonds review.
 But we still have a few more things to go through before we wrap up and conclude our review.